deepchecks/monitoring/docs/source/user-guide/general/aggregation_methods.rst

 ``||FEATURE_IMPORTANCE + PER_FEATURE_VALUES|| - ||FEATURE_IMPORTANCE||``

+Note that for this method, the feature importance values are normalized to sum to 1.

 The main benefits of this method are:

 * Values for features with high importance are given more weight yet it does not cancel out the